DanielCardeal/scheduly/docs/model.md

 + `is_double/1(course id)`
 + `is_undergrad/1(course id)`
 + `is_obligatory(course id)`

 + `conflict/4(course A id, course A group, course B id, course B group)`

+  Shorter version of `conflict` that ignores the time of conflict.

++ `\_conflict/6(course A id, course A group, course B id, course B group, conflict weekday, conflict period)`

+  Ordered (non-symmetric) version of `conflict`.
+Useful whenever creating rules that should be counted only once per conflict (such as `avoid_all_conflicts`).